 How to improve employee engagement

 In the modern workplace, our people want and need to feel more connected to what they are doing in order to devote a greater sense of themselves to it.
-Money alone is no longer enough to keep your top talent motivated – they are constantly searching for meaning, fulfilment, engagement and empowerment.
+Money alone is no longer enough to keep your top talent motivated – they are constantly searching for meaning, fulfillment, engagement and empowerment.

 Creating an environment like this is easier said than done, but there are ways to improve engagement in the workplace that can get everyone motivated and involved.
 This is certainly not something to start on a whim, but rather a long-term commitment by a motivated organisation that wants to see a return on investment.